Car amplifiers glossary

 RMS Power at 2 ohms

-Amplifiers are ususally rated for 4-ohm loads, but this spec tells you how much more power your amp delivers when presented with a 2-ohm load.
+Amplifiers are usually rated for 4-ohm loads, but this spec tells you how much more power your amp delivers when presented with a 2-ohm load.
 You can achieve a 2-ohm load by parallel wiring two 4-ohm speakers together or by using a 2-ohm speaker or subwoofer.

 Theoretically, amp output should exactly double as the impedance drops from the usual 4 ohms to 2 ohms.
 However, many amp makers use different degrees of voltage regulation in their power supplies, which can restrict the actual increase in output.